Marialdinha/MVC-TechBlog/README.md

 4-  First time user is created in the database, then user is automatically logged in. <br/> 5 - If user is already created in the database, then user can just login in the login page.  <br/>
-6-  When logged in, user can create a blog or comment in someone's else blog.  <br/> 7-  When logged in, user see their own blog on "My Blogs" and all other blogs in "Blog List".  <br/>
+6-  When logged in, user can create a blog or comment in someone's else blog.  <br/> 7-  When logged in, user sees their own blog on "My Blogs" and all other blogs in "Blog List".  <br/>

 ## Contact
 You can contact me via email: marialda@bellsouth.net